JeffreyRiggle/my-site/content/blog/ai-tdd/index.md

 After this test was completed I found the following.
 Much to my surprise, ChatGPT did not assume typescript by default.
 Also since I was in such a rush to set a time record to beat I made a mistake that assumed you would always append a log before reading the log.
 I also found that ChatGPT did produce a result faster however I had already written the tests in advance so that might account for the time difference.

 ### Expectation breakdowns
-One thing I found rather quickly is that ChatGPT was not picking up on the expectations that my tests had been subtly impliying.
-For example in my test code I was mocking out `getItem` and `setItem` in local storage.
-However ChatGPT really wanted to index all items directly from local storage.
+One thing I found rather quickly was that ChatGPT was not picking up on the expectations that my tests had been subtly implying.
+For example, in my test code, I was mocking out `getItem` and `setItem` in local storage.
+However, ChatGPT really wanted to index all items directly from local storage.
 For example instead of writing some code like this
 ```javascript
 const value = localStorage.getItem(partition);
 ```